 Nowadays it seems whenever I mention to someone that something is a cross between this and that, they get worried about whether the food is genetically modified.
 Cherry plums are not.
 The plum and cherry are close relatives.
 They are in the same genius, Prunus.
 They were created by pollinating a plum variety with pollen from a cherry variety.
 It’s a process that may take years and multiple generations may go by until a piece of fruit is grown that is of excellent quality.

 Who Grows CherriYums?

 These particular cherry plums marketed as CherriYums were grown by Philips Farms in the heart of California’s San Joaquin Valley.
-They also grow Peacotums (PEAch, ApriCOT, PlUMS which are available during the month of August.
+They have more than one different stone fruit variety that you won’t believe – the Peacotums which equals (PEAch, ApriCOT, and PlUMS) is available during the month of August.

 You may also find the Verry Cherry Plum grown by the The Flavor Tree Fruit Company.
 These are equally good in flavor.
 I found them during trip to Chicago at Mariano’s.
 I also heard you can find them at Central Market in Texas, Brennan’s Country Farm Markets in Wisconsin, H-E-B Supermarkets, Wal-Mart and Sam’s Clubs.
 Watch for them during the same time as CherriYum.